An apprenticeship is a way of learning which combines a relevant work placement with on-the-job study.

 An apprenticeship gives you both as it combines on the job training with study.
 Most apprentices attend college one day a week; however, some apprenticeships are assessed entirely in the workplace.

 Apprenticeships can take between one and four years to complete depending on the level, the apprentice’s ability and the industry sector.

-As an apprentice you will be able to enjoy all the rewards of being part of the working world, as you will receive a salary and holiday pay, as well as reaping the benefits of being a student, as you will be eligible for student discounts and an NUS card.
+As an apprentice you will be able to enjoy all the rewards of being part of the working world, as you will receive a salary and holiday pay, as well as reaping the benefits of being a student, as you will be eligible for student discounts and a Totum card.

-If you are entitled to work in the UK, over 16 years-old and not in full-time education, can be an apprentice.
+If you are entitled to work in the UK, over 16 years of age and not in full-time education, you can become an apprentice.

 The minimum wage for apprentices aged 16-18 is £3.90 per hour.

-The same applies if you’re 19 and over and in the first year of your apprenticeship; after that you are entitled to the National Minimum Wage.
-However many employers pay more than this, with some apprentices earning over £300 per week.
+The same applies if you’re 19 and over and in the first year of your apprenticeship; after that you are entitled to the National Minimum Wage for your age.
+However many employers pay considerably more than this.

 If you have no work experience on your CV, or you’d like to get a taster of a particular job, you might like to consider a Traineeship first.

 Intermediate Level Apprenticeships

-Apprentices undertake work-based learning qualifications such as a Level 2 Competence Qualification, Functional Skills and, in most cases, a relevant knowledge-based qualification.
+Apprentices undertake work-based learning qualifications such as a Level 2 Competence Qualification, Functional Skills and, in some cases, a relevant knowledge-based qualification.

 Advanced Level Apprenticeships

-Apprentices undertake work-based learning such as a Level 3 Competence, Functional Skills and, in most cases, a relevant knowledge-based qualification.
+Apprentices undertake work-based learning such as a Level 3 Competence, Functional Skills and, in some cases, a relevant knowledge-based qualification.